Overview

 Description

-command has been implemented to allow users to programmatically switch through the tabs
+The goto command has been implemented to allow users to programmatically switch through the tabs using

 the command line, rather than clicking on the tab headers.